BookStackApp/website/content/docs/admin/updates.md

 Details of updates can be found on [our blog](https://www.bookstackapp.com/blog/) or via the [GitHub releases page](https://github.com/BookStackApp/BookStack/releases).

+#### Updating to v21.11.3 or higher

+**Security** - v21.11.3 helps prevent potential discovery and harvesting of user details including name and email address.

 #### Updating to v21.11.2 or higher